 Worldwide app development costs

-Let’s first get an idea of how much does it cost to make an app in different parts of the world to outsource app development services.
+Let’s first get an idea of how much it costs to make an app in different parts of the world to outsource app development services.

 North America is the most expensive place to hire a developer, and you have to pay close to $150 per hour for iOS development and Android apps go even higher.